 Till or dig up the area where carrots will be planted.
 Make sure the soil is tilled up to soften and aerate the ground to make it easier to grow carrots long and straight.
 Fertilize the soil with one cup of 10-20-10 for every 10 feet (3 m.) of row you plant.
 You can use a rake to mix the soil and fertilizer.

 Plant your carrots in rows that are 1 to 2 feet (31-61 cm.) apart.
 Seeds should be planted about a ½ inch (1 cm.) deep and 1 to 2 inches (2.5-5 cm.) apart.

 When growing carrots in the garden, you’ll wait for your carrot plants to appear.
-When the plants are 4 inches high, thin the plants to 2 inches apart.
+When the plants are 4 inches (10 cm.) high, thin the plants to 2 inches (5 cm.) apart.
 You may find that some of the carrots are actually large enough to eat.
-Thin the carrots regularly to 4 inches apart.

-When growing carrots in the garden, make sure to plant, per person, five to ten feet of row to have enough carrots for table use.
-You will get about one pound of carrots in a one foot row.
+When growing carrots in the garden, make sure to plant, per person, 5 to 10 feet (1.5-3 m.) of row to have enough carrots for table use.
+You will get about 1 pound 0.5 kg.) of carrots in a 1 foot (31 cm.) row.

-You want to keep your carrots free of weeds when growing carrots in the garden.
-This is never more so than when they are small.
-The weeds will take nutrients away from the carrots.
-This will cause poor carrot development.
+You want to keep your carrots free of weeds.
+This is especially important when they are small.
+The weeds will take nutrients away from the carrots and will cause poor carrot development.

 How Do You Harvest Carrots?

-Harvesting of the carrots can begin when they are finger size.
+Harvesting of the carrots can begin when they are finger sized.
 However, you can allow them to stay in the soil until winter if you mulch the garden well.